How to Fix “Too Many Redirects” Error Messages

 define('WP_SITEURL','http://example.com');

-These defines should, if set, usually both be set to the https://yourdomain.com
+These defines should, if set, usually both be set to the HTTPS://yourdomain.com

-Then navigate to the table where the base/home URLs are stored.
+When you are logged in, navigate to the table where the base/home URLs are stored.

 In WordPress, this is stored in the table called wp_options, and under option_name you will find the value siteurl and home.